Vlad-404/travel_experiences/README.md

 Also screen sizes below 350px don't look visually appealing.
 I didn't address this as screens of these sizes are rare.

-On iPad mini with Safary, I've noticed that ``edit`` button in profile page has strange colour effect, but the button itself is working fine.
+On iPad Mini with Safary, I've noticed that ``edit`` button in profile page has strange colour effect, but the button itself is working fine.

 [Backt to top](#travel-experiences)

-### Bugs during development
+### Bugs During Development

 **List of bugs found:**